DR.ÖTEK MTXE – A Beach Detector For Just £100?

 Conclusions:

-If you want to get started in metal detecting and want a good quality machine at a budget price, the MTXE is worth considering.
+If you’re searching for a reliable, well-built detector at a budget price, the MTXE is definitely worth considering.

 Check out our review of the DR.ÖTEK MT6-PRO Pinpointer.